mbrewerton/DotNetPivotalTrackerApi/README.md

 The DotNet Pivotal Tracker API is a C# wrapper to enable easy use of the Pivotal Tracker REST API in C#.

 ## Contribution
 Anyone can contribute to the project via Pull Requests (PRs), but all PRs must be created against the `develop` branch.
 Contribution branches would preferably be created using gitflow - Create a branch called `feature/your_feature_to_add` from `develop` and then create a PR for `feature/your_feature_to_add` -> `develop`.
+If you are picking off an item in the TODO list, please include the item name in the description section of your PR.

 ## Basic Guide
 To start using the API, create a new PivotalTracker instance `PivotalTracker tracker = new PivotalTracker(YourApiToken)` and you can use all methods in the package from that instance.
 You must pass a Pivotal Tracker API Key to the PivotalTracker class as it uses this to communicate with the REST API.
 You can have multiple instances at once with multiple API keys if needed: